georgefournier111/life168/README.md

 #Life 168 | Balance 24*7

-A six part life planning survey you can run in any browser, install on a phone like an app, and print to one page.
-There are 168 hours in every week.
-This tool shows you where yours actually go, and helps you decide where they should go next.
+Strategize your life.
+Failing to plan is planning to fail in business and life.
+Some life events, we plan; sometimes life happens.
+You have 168 hours in every week.
+Most of us never step back to see where those hours truly go or whether they match what matters most.
+The Life168 app helps you to map your time across 16 strategic life factors.
+1) Find your focus.
+2) Chart your time.
+3) Create a a 30, 60 and 90 day action plan.
+4) Place check points on your calendar.
+5) Use AI & PREMV-A life skills to manage what's most important to you.

-Based on Dr. Rainer Strack's Strategic Life Portfolio method ("Use Strategic Thinking to Create the Life You Want," TED / Harvard Business Review).
+Life 168 is based on Dr. Rainer Strack's Strategic Life Portfolio method ("Use Strategic Thinking to Create the Life You Want," TED / Harvard Business Review).
+Create your one-page life strategy to live your best life with clarity, purpose, and joy

+Start today.

 ## What it does